dadamsncsa/mnistExample/README.md

 ## Python Implementation

 To execute the python implementation, first use conda to install a new environment with the packages contained in `env.yaml`.
+(Use `env-osx.yaml` If you're a mac user.)

 ```
 conda create -p ./venv -f ./env.yaml